-- Draw few rocks on both the right and left sides bottom of the page.
+- Draw a few rocks on both the right and left sides bottom of the page.

 - Draw seaweeds on both the rocks may be straight like grass or wavy.

-- Draw few corals between the rocks to cover the space left.
+- Draw a few corals between the rocks to cover the space left.

 - Draw one starfish and a crab on the rocks.

-- Draw one big angel fish in the middle empty area top and some baby size angelfishes behind the mummy angel fish.
+- Draw one big angelfish in the middle empty area on top and some baby-size angelfishes behind the mummy angelfish.

-- How to draw a clown fish, octopus, angelfish, jellyfish, can be learned from the video.
+- How to draw a clownfish, octopus, angelfish, or jellyfish, can be learned from the video.

-- Rub the drawing after outline for neatness and to remove pencil marks.
+- Rub the drawing after the outline for neatness and to remove pencil marks.

 - First, color the rocks using yellow ochre and use brown to shade on one side, then use ochre to blend these two colors.
 At last, you can do yellow on the lighter area and little black over brown on the darker portion.

-- For the seaweeds fill light green first, now put a little dark green on one side and again blend both the colors using the lighter green shade.
+- For the seaweed, fill light green first, now put a little dark green on one side and again blend both colors using the lighter green shade.

-- On the left side, sea weeds use purple and lilac and mix both.
+- On the left side of seaweed, use purple and lilac and mix both.

 - Now use orange on the corals and red on one side.
 Now mix both colors using orange.
 You can try circular movements to mix the colors if you fail to get the desired result with spreading.

 - On angel fish use medium yellow for the body and black for the texture.
-Do same on the baby angel fishes.
+Do the same on the baby angelfish.